Jsinclaire/coding_challenge_jeremy/readme.txt

 I would monitor the CPU and memory usage of the system to ensure that the system has enough resources to handle the load.

 TODO:

-add system shutdown on exit + print db contents -3h

-test with all the uses cases in the json file 6h

 refactor with classes